10 Tips for RVing With Dogs

 For someone who likes to plan everything in advance, this may seem like a no-brainer.
 However, if you’re more of a fly-by-the-seat-of-your-pants kind of person, this is for you.

 Having dogs along with you means you have to do more research and know in advance what your plans are going to be.
+Before you bring your dog on your RV adventure, consider the following:

 - Are dogs allowed where you’re planning to stay?